pramodkondur/Real-Time-Data-Extraction-and-Machine-Learning-for-Optimized-Uber-Ride-Booking-with-ContinuousLrning/README.md

-# Real-Time Data Extraction and Machine Learning for Optimized Uber Ride Booking
+# Real-Time Data Extraction and Machine Learning for Optimized Uber Ride Booking using MLFlow

 ## Project Overview
 This project aims to optimize Uber ride booking by analyzing real-time data and predicting the best times to book based on ride price, waiting time, and ride time for collected routes and multiple other routes.